miklevin/MikeLev.in/_posts/2024-12-23-nixos-wayland-hyprland.md

-Anyhow, I've watched the equivalents of AeroSnap on Linux over the years, never really taking the plunge because I was not on Linux day-to-day enough to make the investment of habit and muscle memory into something that was screen-subdividing&#151;not really my thing.
+Anyhow, I've watched the equivalents of AeroSnap on Linux over the years, never really taking the plunge because I was not on Linux day-to-day enough to make the investment of habit and muscle memory into something that was screen-subdividing—not really my thing.
 I'm a fall-screen app person.
 So if and when I do take up some Linux AeroSnappy thing, I want it to be like learning to ride a bike.
 I want to it once and just have the habit serve me well from then foreword.
 Virtual screens met that criteria because they mostly work the